Scout.com—September 30, 2011

 “There isn’t really a big body of research on players who have had fusions who have returned to play,” Herman said.
 “Yes, there have been players who’ve had fusions who have played, and there are guys who’ve had it who haven’t played.
 There wasn’t any percentage.
 Everybody’s different.
 It all depends on the healing process.
 If the signals throughout his spinal cord are normal, if there’s no narrowing of the spinal column, then he has a chance.”

-Read the full story at scout.com.
+This story originally appeared at scout.com.